-Storm Mountain, North Ridge (attempt)
+Storm Mountain North Ridge (aka Vista Peak)

 March 8, 2008

-After my reconnaissance in January, I realized that to gain the North Ridge of Storm Mountain I would have to make a detour around the cliff bands.
+After my reconnaissance in January, I realized that to gain the North Ridge of Storm Mountain I would have to detour around the cliff bands.
 I returned with Dinah Kruze to try a different approach.

 After parking at the Continental Divide Parking lot on Highway 93, we walked a short way down the highway before dropping down to Vermillion River.
-As we snowshoed down the river I looked for a break in the dense forest on our left.
+As we snowshoed down the river, I looked for a break in the dense forest on our left.
 About 600 m from the parking lot we found it.
 Leaving the river we entered a lightly wooded flat area that led to a steep slope.

 Although we didn’t make the summit, we enjoyed our climb.
-Perhaps one can scramble the last section in the summer but then he or she would have to climb over the countless number of logs that we snowshoed over!
+Perhaps one can scramble the last section in the summer, but then he or she would have to climb over the countless number of logs that we snowshoed over!

-MOVIE (2:24)
+MOVIE

 Snowshoeing down Vermillion River

-We were able to avoid most of the deadfall.
+We were able to avoid most of the deadfall

-Topping out after a steep section
+Topping out after climbing a steep section

 On the ridge

-The trees begin to disappear.
+The trees began to disappear

-The snow begins to disappear too!
+The snow began to disappear too

 Storm Mountain behind us

-We leave our snowshoes behind.
+We left our snowshoes behind

-Enjoyable ridge walk here
+Enjoyable ridgewalk here

 The ridge narrows